duh102/mazegame/tilesets.md

   * You can also think of it as, in pixels from the top and left of the image, the "root" of the image should be
   * The image will be moved this many pixels left and up relative to the center of the tile that the character is on
   * The first property indicates how many pixels left (subpixels accepted), the second property indicates how many pixels up
+* entranceImageOffset
+  * An object describing how the entrance image should be manipulated relative to the center of the tile marked as the entrance
+  * Works like the characterImageOffset; the image will be moved this many pixels left and up relative to the center of the tile
+* exitImageOffset
+  * An object describing how the exit image should be manipulated relative to the center of the tile marked as the exit
+  * Works like the characterImageOffset; the image will be moved this many pixels left and up relative to the center of the tile
 * variants
   * This property indicates how many variants of your tiles you have included in the tileset
   * Variants are read vertically, tile directions are read horizontally